>From: "Elizabeth Haller" <[log in to unmask]>

->Submissions are invited from educators, graduates, and post-graduates of all
+>Submissions are invited from undergraduates, graduates, and educators for

 >across the full range of humanities and social science-based approaches are

->We are also interested in social and cultural issues as they intersect with
+>interested in social and cultural issues as they intersect with education.

->education.
-We prefer to include an array of diverse material each month,
+>We prefer to include an array of diverse material each month, though

 >´ distance learning